We do mortgage pre-approvals. Want one?

 Can home buyers negotiate the price for a HomePath property?

 Yes, home buyers can negotiate prices on Fannie Mae HomePath properties within a small range.
-Buyers should not expect to “lowball” a HomePath property for sale.
 A well-negotiated price should indicate why the offered price is lower using nearby, comparable homes.
-Buyers must submit purchase offers via the HomePath website.
-Fannie Mae permits buyers to revise their offers until the stated purchase offer deadline.

 Do I have to use a Fannie Mae conventional mortgage when I buy a HomePath property?

 No, home buyers can finance their purchase of a HomePath using any available mortgage type.
-Conventional, FHA, VA, and USDA loans are allowed.
-Buyers whose mortgage lenders arrange for a Fannie Mae-backed conventional loan receive a $500 credit toward closing costs from Fannie Mae.
+Conventional mortgages are not required.
+Low-down payment mortgages, including FHA, VA, and USDA mortgages are allowed.

 How much down payment do I need to buy a home from Fannie Mae using HomePath?